Fantomas42/django-blog-zinnia/docs/settings.rst

 Boolean telling if Zinnia can use Twitter.

----
+.. _settings-cms:

 CMS
----
+===

-All the settings related to the CMS can be found in **zinnia/plugins/settings.py**.
+All the settings related to the CMS can be found in :file:`zinnia/plugins/settings.py`.

 ZINNIA_APP_MENUS
 ----------------